Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 Are you the creative type or do you prefer being active?
 Do you want escapism or tangible gains?
 Narrowing down your wants may make it easier to choose an activity that’s suited to you.

 Is there something you used to enjoy as a child?
 Maybe you had a particular aptitude for something when you were younger but didn’t have the time to keep it up.
-During the COVID-19 lockdown, time is something many of us have in abundance.
+Maybe it’s worth dipping back in and seeing if you still enjoy it as an adult?

 Another point worth considering is whether or not you want your new hobby to be similar to your existing ones.
 It can be nice to find something that complements your existing skills, but it’s often refreshing to have a change of pace.

 Although your hobby is probably a way to keep you engaged and happy, it’s likely that you have other goals in mind.
 Jigsaw-puzzling, for example, is a less physically intense pastime than weightlifting.